- The Faetar Language

 Tracks

 - Using pre-trained acoustic models or language models.
 Participants focus on the most effective way to make use of models pre-trained on other languages.
+At submission time, participants should check External AM/LM on the model description form.

 - Dirty data.
 The training data was extracted and automatically aligned from long-form audio and partial transcriptions in “cluttered” word processor files, relying on (error-prone) VAD, scraping, and alignment.
 Participants focus on improving the pipeline for extracting useful training data, with the ultimate goal of improving performance.
-Participants seeking to participate in the Dirty Data challenge should indicate this on the registration form.
+At submission time, participants should check Dirty Data on the model description form.

 Participants should indicate at the time of submission whether they are making a Constrained ASR submission, and, otherwise, which of the three thematic tracks they are submitting to (possibly more than one).